Corionis/ELS/deploy/README.md

  * ELS for Windows - An archive and batch file for Windows including a built-in JRE.
  * ELS for Linux - An archive and script for Linux & Mac including a built-in JRE.
-   * ELS has not been tested on Apple systems although provisions have been made in the code for Apple Macintosh macOS.
+   * ELS has not been tested on Apple systems although provisions have been made in the code for Apple macOS.
 Do not know if the embedded JRE for Linux will run on a Mac where a separate distributable file may (likely) be required.
 Input requested if interested.
+ * The ELS* files are the distributables.
+   * Shortcut.exe and the els-logo files are in this directory to support the development environment.
+They do not need to be downloaded.

 ## Installation